mwozniak/bookmark-manager/README.md

 # Bookmark Manager

-To see it in action, go to http://bm.webapps.bz
+The Bookmark Manager has been completely rewritten in Laravel, go to http://www.eduhub.io

 ## Description